-Search through files, bank safe deposit boxes, and other storage places to see if there are any insurance-related documents.
-Also, look through address books to see if the names of any insurance agents or companies are listed.
-An agent or company who sold the deceased their auto or home insurance may know about the existence of a life insurance policy.
+Search through files, bank safe deposit boxes and other storage places to see if there are any insurance related documents.
+Also, check address books for the names of any insurance professionals or companies—an agent or company who sold the deceased their auto or home insurance may know about the existence of a life insurance policy.

-Contact current or prior attorneys, accountants, investment advisors, bankers, business insurance agents/brokers and others who might have known about the deceased’s life insurance.
+Present or prior attorneys, accountants, investment advisors, bankers, business insurance agents/brokers and other financial professionals might have information about the deceased’s life insurance policies.

 The application for each policy is attached to that policy.
-So if you can find any of the deceased’s life insurance policies, look at the applications for them.
-The application will have a list of all other life insurance policies owned at the time of the application.
+So if you can find any of the deceased’s life insurance policies, look at the application—will have a list of any other life insurance policies owned at the time of the application.

-Former employers may have a record of a past group policy or policies.
+Former employers maintain records of past group policies.

 See if any checks have been made out to life insurance companies over the years.

-- Check the mail for a year following the death of the policyholder.
+6. Check the Mail for a Year Following the Death of the Policyholder

 Look for premium notices or dividend notices.
-If a policy has been paid up, there will no notice of premium payments due.
-However, the company may still send an annual notice regarding the status of the policy or it may pay or send notice of a dividend.
+If a policy has been paid up, there will no notice of premium payments due; however, the company may still send an annual notice regarding the status of the policy or notice of a dividend.

 Look for interest income from and interest expenses paid to life insurance companies.
 Life insurance companies pay interest on accumulations on permanent policies and charge interest on policy loans.

-The National Association of Insurance Commissioners has a “Life Insurance Company Location System” to help you find state insurance department personnel who might help identify companies that might have written life insurance on the deceased.
+The National Association of Insurance Commissioners (NAIC) has a “Life Insurance Company Location System” to help you find state insurance department officials who can help to identify companies that might have written life insurance on the deceased.
 To access that service, go to the NAIC’s Life Insurance Company Location System.

-Several private companies will, for a fee, contact insurance companies for you to find out if the deceased was insured.
-This service is often provided through their Web sites.
+Several private companies will, for a fee, contact insurance companies on your behalf to find out if the deceased was insured.
+This service is often provided through their websites.

-There is a database of all applications for individual life insurance that were processed during the last 12 years.
-There is a $75 charge per search.
-Many searches are not successful: a random sample of searches found only 1 match in every 4 tries.
+As we had said, there’s no database of policy documents, but there is a database of all applications for individual life insurance processed during the last 12 years. (nb: There is a fee for each search and many searches are not successful; a random sample of searches found only one match in every four attempts.)
 For more information, go to MIB’s Consumer Protection page.